-Nothing changes in Stewart Island and that’s a good thing.
-Being charged more for petrol is a minor inconvenience for being able to explore one of the most pristine places on earth.
-Along with his best tramping buddy, John Hall-Jones, Michael took a 2-day break to visit tourist operators and to join Ulva’s Guided Stewart Island Walks on Ulva Island:
+Steward Island is the butt of many jokes by New Zealanders about being stuck in a time warp.
+Culturally speaking, it’s seen as a bit of a backwater.
+Stewart Island isn’t exactly a cosmopolitan hub, but it’s a pristine slice of New Zealand that’s difficult to beat.
+Apparently, they say that nothing changes in Stewart Island, and that’s a good thing!
+Let’s be honest; paying more for petrol is a minor inconvenience for being able to explore one of the purest natural environments on earth.
+So along with his best tramping buddy, John Hall-Jones, Michael took a two-day break to visit tourist operators and to join Ulva’s Guided Stewart Island Walks on Ulva Island!

-The walk covers the history of Ulva Island (some amusing) and of course the very special birdlife that Michael loves.
-Goes without saying that you’re never too old to hug a tree:
+The walk with Ulva covers the history of Ulva Island, and the very special birdlife that Michael loves.
+It goes without saying that you’re never too old to hug a tree!

-The little Stewart Island Robins are breeding at the moment.
-It’s a curious thing to see bald patches across their breastbone.
+As we mentioned earlier, Ulva Island is home to a plethora of native birdlife.
+The little Stewart Island Robins are breeding at the moment, which is so special to see.
+It’s a curious thing to see the bald patches across their breastbone.
 Ulva explains that the Robins pluck the feathers from their chest to expose more of their body warmth to the eggs.
-Hope those kids are grateful!
+I hope those kids are grateful!

-…there’s a very good reason why Ulva rakes the ground occasionally with her stick.
-This action brings the insects to the surface – easy pickings for stressed out Robins.
+There’s a very good reason why Ulva rakes the ground occasionally with her stick.
+This action brings insects to the surface – these are easy pickings for the robins!

-There’s a richness of lichen and medicinal herbs to be found on Ulva Island and magnificent Orchids.
-The wildlife includes blue and yellow-eyed penguins.
-And those Mollymawks (small Albatrosses) make a great photo:
+There’s a wealth of lichen and medicinal herbs on Ulva Island, and magnificent orchids.
+These Mollymawks (small Albatrosses) make for a great photo!

-Ok, time to saddle up the horses and leave this beautiful place.
-Now to find that John….”John”..?
+So, it’s now time to saddle up the horses and leave this beautiful place.
+It seems like the only challenge of Ulva Island is getting people to leave again!